thexmanxyz/Floating-ToTop-Button/README.md

 # Floating ToTop Button
-This is a simple and full configurable jQuery plugin which appends a floating "ToTop" - Button to a DOM element.
+This is a simple and full configurable jQuery plugin which appends a floating *To Top* - Button to a DOM element.
 On the following website, [gantryprojects](https://gantryprojects.com), you can see the button and it's behavior in action.
 I you want to try it yourself, simply download the latest version and follow the installation guide below.

 ## Prerequisites
 * Basic web development knowledge